etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-0.rst

 1.0 Setting up your Development environment
 -------------------------------------------

+.. warning:: `Micc <https://github.com/etijskens/et-micc>`_ was designed for supporting HPC developers,
+    and, consequentially, with Linux systems in mind.
+We provide support for Linux (Ubuntu 19.10, CentOS 7.7), and macOS.
+Due to lack of human resources, Windows is currently not supported.

 For Python development, we highly recommend to set up your development environment as described in `My Python Development Environment <https://jacobian.org/2019/nov/11/python-environment-2020/>`_ by Jacob Kaplan-Moss.
 We will assume that this is indeed the case for all tutorials here.
 In
 particular:

 *   We are using `pyenv <https://github.com/pyenv/pyenv>`_ to manage different Python versions on our system.
-* We use `pipx <https://github.com/pipxproject/pipx/>`_ to install applications like Micc_ system-wide together with their own virtual environment.
+*   We use `pipx <https://github.com/pipxproject/pipx/>`_ to install applications like Micc_ and `CMake <https://cmake.org>`_ system-wide together with their own virtual environment.

-  .. note:: I would like to install Poetry_ also with pipx but this approach seems to make
+  .. note:: Ideally, also Poetry_ would be pipx installed, but this approach seems to make the
-     ``poetry install`` ignore the Python version that is set by pyenv_.
+     command ``poetry install`` ignore the Python version that is set by pyenv_.
 Instead, it uses the Python version with which poetry was installed (that is the one of pipx).
+A workaround is given below `1.0.1 Pyenv workaround for Poetry`_

 *   `Poetry <https://poetry.eustace.io/docs/pyproject/>`_ is used to set up virtual environments for the projects we are working, for managing their dependencies and for publishing them to PyPI_.
 *   Micc_ is used to set up the project structure, as the basis of everything that will be described in the tutorials below.

 *   For Micc_ projects with binary extension the necessary compilers must be installed on the system.
-  In addition `CMake <https://cmake.org>`_ must installed, either system-wide, or in the virtual environmnet of your project.
-  (Currently, Poetry_ has some issues with installing CMake_ in a cross-platform setting.
-That is expected to change in the future at which point CMake_ will automatically be added as a dependency of Micc_ projects with binary extension modules compiled from C++ code.)

 *   As an IDE for Python/Fortran/C++ development we recommend:

-    * `Eclipse IDE for Scientific Computing <https://www.eclipse.org/downloads/packages/release/photon/rc2/eclipse-ide-scientific-computing>`_ with `PyDev plugin <https://pydev.org>`_.
-This is an old time favorite of mine.
-The learning curve is a bit steep because documentation is suboptimal.
-Pydev_ is starting to lag behind for Python, but Eclipses is still very good for Fortran and C++.
+    *   `Eclipse IDE for Scientific Computing <https://www.eclipse.org/downloads/packages/release/photon/rc2/eclipse-ide-scientific-computing>`_ with the `PyDev <https://pydev.org>`_ plugin.
+This is an old time favorite of mine, although The learning curve is a bit steep and documentation could be better.
+Today, PyDev_ is beginning to lag behind for Python, but Eclipse is still very good for Fortran and C++.

     *   `PyCharm Community Edition <https://www.jetbrains.com/pycharm/download>`_.
-I tried this one recently and was very soon convinced for python development.
+I only tried this one recently and was very soon convinced for python development.
 (Didn't go back to Eclipse once since then).
 I currently have insufficient experience for Fortran and C++ for making recommendations.

-1.0.1 Pyenv workaround
+1.0.1 Pyenv workaround for Poetry
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Poetry_ is a recent tool which is still undergoing a lot of changes.
 One of the areas where it is still a bit rough around the edges is its treatment of pyenv_ and pyenv-virtualenv.